The following is an address by Permanent Secretary in the Ministry of Labor Ron Dublin-Collins:

 The Ministry of Labour, in its efforts to promote decent work, joins employers and workers in renewing the commitment to the development of solutions aimed at improving the situation in workplaces which will create and maintain a safe and healthy environment.

 Workplace safety is the responsibility of everyone, whether we be employer or employee in every organization.
+So whether you look into something similar to fleetmatics reveal reviews to find out more about safety on the roads as a truck driver or if you attend health and safety courses for your 9-5 job, this is very important.
 Safety standards and procedures ought to be in place, and must be adhered to in order for them to be effective.
 The main goal of safety and health programs is to prevent workplace injuries, illnesses, and deaths, as well as the suffering and financial hardship these events can cause for workers, their families, and employers.

 Traditional approaches to safety and health are often reactive.
 In such cases, it is only after a worker is injured or becomes sick that a new standard or regulation is published, or when an inspection finds a problem that must be fixed, that action may be taken.
 However, using a proactive approach to manage workplace safety and health, finding and fixing hazards before they cause injury or illness, is a far more effective approach.
 We need not wait until there is an accident before we act to reduce the likelihood of a repeat incident.
 This must be our attitude and response going forward.